XChat: New Messaging to Challenge WhatsApp

-Elon Musk is making another move to turn X (formerly Twitter) into a super app.
-Say hello to XChat, a new instant messaging feature that wants to take on apps like WhatsApp, Facebook Messenger or Telegram.
+Elon Musk is making another move to turn X into a super app.
+Say hello to XChat, an instant messaging feature that wants to take on apps like WhatsApp, Facebook Messenger or Telegram.
+XChat is outgrowing its status as “just a feature within X” and is now being tested as a standalone app for iOS users.
+The beta program reached full capacity within just two hours of the announcement and was quickly expanded to 5,000 testers on Apple’s TestFlight.

 What is XChat?

-XChat is an instant messaging feature integrated into X that allows users to make calls, video calls, share files, send images and voice messages as well as send vanishing messages.
+XChat is X’s upgraded private messaging feature, now also being tested as a standalone app.
+It lets you make calls, video calls, share files, send images and voice messages as well as send disappearing messages; all without needing a phone number.

-It’s available on the mobile version for both free users and X Premium subscribers, although you need to pay for some of the advanced features.
+It’s available on mobile for both free users and X Premium subscribers, although some advanced features require a paid plan.

-Since XChat is integrated directly into the X platform, you can send and receive messages while also posting, following accounts, or interacting with brands in one place.
+Since XChat is built directly into the X platform, you can send and receive messages while also posting, following accounts, or interacting with brands in one place.

 But wait, this idea rings a bell…